hoophq/docs/docs/plugins/indexer/api.md

 ### HTML

-The `html` mark the results to output them properly in an web application.
+The `html` highlighter mark the results to output them properly in an web application.

 ## Facets